Sulcata Tortoise Care Sheet

 African Spurred tortoise Housing:

 Due to their large size, housing these tortoises inside can be quite impractical.
 Please consider this carefully prior to purchasing.
-The most useful form of indoor accommodation for a hatchling is a tortoise table.
-A reasonable size for a hatchling is 2 foot by 2 foot, however they will outgrow this very quickly (at 3 years old they can exceed 12 inches).
+Of all the types of habitats available, the most useful form of indoor accommodation for a hatchling is a tortoise table.
+The only issue here is the open top.
+We recommend a reptile fogger for sale, to keep the humidity at 70% A reasonable size for a hatchling is 2 foot by 2 foot, however they will outgrow this very quickly (at 3 years old they can exceed 12 inches).
 As the animal grows the size of its habitat needs to be increased.
 Holes can be cut into the bottom of your tortoise table to allow for the sinking of food and water dishes, making them flush with the surface for easier animal access.

-The water dish in the habitat should be large enough to allow the tortoise to soak in, whilst remaining shallow enough to protect from drowning.
+Always, water dishes in the habitat should be large enough to allow the tortoise to soak in.
+At the same time, they need to remain shallow enough to protect from drowning.
 For an adult African Spurred tortoise, the indoor habitat should be at least 8 foot by 8 foot!
 An outdoor heated shed or greenhouse is sometimes a better option for an adult African Spurred tortoise.
 During hot summer days allow your tortoise to roam in a predator-free enclosed garden.
 Because of their large size and grazing habits, these tortoises will greatly benefit from being outdoors when the climate allows it.
 Ensure that there is adequate shade, hiding spots, and access to a shallow dish of water.
 A dry grassy area that allows grazing is ideal.